wangleihitcs/MedicalReportGeneration/README.md

 - Vis-RNN is a base model we only ues visual features to generate every sentence.
 - Sem-RNN is a base model we only use semantic features to generate second-final sentence.

-e.g. I have only release code for hier rnn and MRNA because others is easy.
+e.g. I have only release code for hier rnn and MRNA because others are easy.

 #### Details
-I split train/test dataset as 2761/350, use Adam with initial learning rate is 1e-4 with 5 epoch for decay 0.9.Then I set generate max 6 sentence with max 40 words for a sentence.
+I split train/test dataset as 2811/300, use Adam with initial learning rate is 1e-4 with 5 epoch for decay 0.9.Then I set generate max 8 sentence with max 40 words for a sentence.
 The word embedding size is 512 and RNN units is 512.
 The more details is on config.py

+#### IU X-Rat Datasets
+The raw images are 7470, but both has frontal_view and lateral_view is 3391*2.
+The raw report is 3927, but sentence num >= 4 is 3631,
+because the report sentence num between 4 and 8 occupy 90% above, so I set max sentence num = 8.

 #### Result Between Normal and Abnormal Reports
 When I analyse the reports from datasets, I have found **Normal Reports : Abnormal Report = 2.5 : 1**, unbalanced.